zhidev/VenatusProject/README.md

 Venatus is a one-stop hub for gamers to socialize in a friendly community about games related to their interests.
-Users sets their profile and interests to receive relevant information and communicate with others with similar interests.
-The most ambitious goal of the project is to be a one-stop for gamers in general and have little to no need to use anything but the app as everything but the game itself is supplied.
+Our vision is to build a app that can unite gamers that'll come for a multitude of reasons.
+Whether your competitive or social we'll have vod-support to a tournament system in place so you can show your skills or share some a special moment.Users sets their profile and interests to receive relevant information and communicate with others with similar interests.

 Time spent:  2
 =====WIREFRAME======